 - Have combined ~3+ years experience in games from:

-- employment in a studio (yes, non-production roles count!)
+- having worked in a studio (yes, non-production roles count!) or at a games adjacent company (like tools/engines)

 - independent, freelance or contract worker